Muller-bit/Web3_Wallet_Security/notes/02_indepth_Mullti_sig_wallet.md

 - For example:

-- social recovery, where trusted parties can help you regain access to your assets, aligning with the distributed trust model of multi-sigs.
+- Social recovery, where trusted parties can help you regain access to your assets, aligning with the distributed trust model of multi-sigs.

+- Crucial Tip: Distribute Your Signer Keys Strategically!